 Pre-Travel Testing Program for Out-of-State Travelers Beginning August 1

-Now that the reopening Hawaii has begun our Vacation Rental in Poipu is “Vacation Ready” we have implemented enhanced cleaning protocols for our guests health & safety.
+Once the reopening of Hawaii begins our Vacation Rental in Poipu will be “Vacation Ready.”
+We have implemented enhanced cleaning protocols for our guests health & safety.
 To view more about our Poipu Vacation Home and to check on our rates or to make a reservation for your trip to Kauai.